Information for parents

 We appreciate that sending your child off to university is hard enough as it is.
 Here are a few financial aid and scholarships possibilities available to our students.

 We acknowledge that it may be difficult for your child to arrange housing on his/her own.
 We have therefore, put support procedures in place.
-We have partnered with the following student housing agencies and reserved over 500 rooms each year.
+THUAS cooperates with agencies that offer accommodation to incoming international students.
+THUAS can

 The application process